 Audit records shall be prepared for all phases of election operations performed using devices controlled by the jurisdiction or its contractors.
 These records rely upon automated audit data acquisition and machine-generated reports, with manual input of some information.
 These records shall address the ballot preparation and election definition phase, system readiness tests, and voting and ballot-counting operations.
-The software shall activate the logging and reporting of audit data as described:
+The software shall activate the logging and reporting of audit data as described below.

 - a.
 Voting system equipment shall record activities through an event logging mechanism. - b.
 Voting system equipment shall enable file integrity protection for stored log files as part of the default configuration. - c.
 The voting system equipment logs shall not contain information that, if published, would violate ballot secrecy or voter privacy or that would compromise voting system security in any way. - d.
 The voting system equipment shall log at a minimum the following data characteristics for each type of event: 1) system ID; 2) unique event ID and/or type; 3) timestamp; 4) success or failure of event, if applicable; 5) User ID trigger the event, if applicable; 6) Resources requested, if applicable. - i.
 Timekeeping mechanisms shall generate time and date values. - ii.
 The precision of the timekeeping mechanism shall be able to distinguish and properly order all audit records. - iii.
 Timestamps shall include the date and time, including hours, minutes and seconds. - iv.
 Timestamps shall comply with ISO 8601 and provide all four digits of the year and include the applicable time zone. - v.
-Voting system equipment shall only allow administrators to set or adjust the clock. - vi.
+Voting system equipment shall only allow administrators to set or adjust the clock.

+- vi.
 Voting system equipment shall limit clock drift to a minimum of 1 minute within a 15 hour period after the clock is set. - e.
-Voting system equipment shall log all events, including abnormal events. - i.
-Voting system equipment shall ensure that event logging cannot be disabled.
+Voting system equipment shall log all normal and abnormal events. - i.
+Voting system equipment shall ensure that event logging cannot be disabled. - f.

-- f.
 Voting system equipment shall implement default settings for secure log management activities, including log generation, transmission, storage, analysis and disposal. - g.
-Voting system equipment shall log clearing of logs and log rotation. - h.
+Voting system equipment shall log logging failures, log clearing, and log rotation. - h.
 Voting systems shall store logs in a publicly documented log format, such as XML, or include a utility to export the logs into a publicly documented for off-system viewing. - i.
-The manufacturer shall ensure that voting system equipment is supplied with enough free storage to include at least twice the maximum log size event logs. - j.
+The manufacturer shall ensure that voting system equipment is supplied with enough free storage to include several maximum size event logs. - j.
 Voting systems shall be capable of retaining event log data from previous elections. - k.
-Voting system equipment shall only allow administrators to modify the log data retention settings including the actions to take when a log reaches its maximum retention. - 1.
+Voting system equipment shall only allow administrators to modify the log data retention settings including the actions to take when a log reaches its maximum retention such as overwriting logs, rotating logs, or halting logging. - 1.
 Voting system equipment shall be capable of rotating the event log data to manage log file growth. - m.
-Voting system equipment shall restrict event log access to write or append-only for privileged logging processes and read-only for administrator's accounts or roles. - n.
-Voting system equipment shall digitally sign and export event logs. - o.
+Voting system equipment shall restrict event log access to write or append-only for privileged logging processes and read-only for administrators accounts or roles. - n.
+Voting system equipment shall digitally sign and export event logs at the end of an election. - o.
 Voting systems shall include an application or program to view, analyze, and search event logs. - p.
-Voting system equipment shall halt voting system activities and create an alert if the logging system malfunctions or is disabled. - q.
-Voting system equipment shall create an alert as the log reaches 80% capacity. - r.
+Voting system equipment shall halt voting activities and create an alert if the logging system malfunctions or is disabled. - q.
+Voting system equipment shall create an alert at user-defined intervals as logs begin to fill. - r.
 Voting system equipment shall protect event log information from unauthorized access, modification and deletion. - s.
 If the voting system provides log archival capabilities, it shall ensure the integrity and availability of the archived logs.